 We have been gifted a lot of sweet personalized burp cloths from friends and family, but I also bought and love these.

 How did you find your NICU tech who is helping with Hudson?
-How does that work at night?
+How does it work with a night nurse?

 For our painters, my doctors, our new vet, our NICU tech – I ask, ask, ask.
 I always ask around, ask for people’s opinions and experiences.
 When I first called her (after so many rave reviews around town), I assumed she wouldn’t be available.
 When she was I nearly fell on the floor with relief.